-The integration of our relatively new Human Resources Management System to systems of identity management, building security, network services, student and faculty information system during onboarding and off-boarding is functioning well at the first level.
+The integration of our Human Resources Management System to systems of identity management, building security, network services, student and faculty information system during on-boarding and off-boarding is functioning well at the first level.
 Further refinements and management of exception cases will be a focus of effort in the coming year.

 Building further middle layers between our accounting and other systems continues to be a focus.
-This past year saw the rollout of a new budgeting system that also provides monthly reporting down to the transaction level to each budget unit manager.
+The use of our budgeting system continues to expand, allowing more thorough and timely budget development but also tracking of expenditures against budget at a detailed level by each budget unit manager.
 A bridge between Sage and other payment systems is still a pending task in this area.

-King's will expand its utilization of SharePoint as an intranet platform, providing accessible document and data storage, administrative process automation, and an internal communication platform.
+King's has continued to expand its utilization of SharePoint as an intranet platform, providing accessible document and data storage, administrative process automation, and an internal communication platform.
 It also provides a workflow process platform that engages data from our student information system to facilitate faculty professional activity reporting, transfer credit course assessments, and course outline collection.
-This will be further expanded to incorporate final exam scheduling requests and convocation participation in the coming year.
+The most recent item added is an automated textbook request system for our bookstore.
+Plans to further expand this to include final exam requests and convocation regalia management.